Security operatives arrest 30 suspected Yahoo boys in Anambra

 By Vincent Ujumadu

-Awka— THE operatives of the Nnewi Vigilance Service in Anambra State have arrested 30 suspected internet fraudsters commonly called Yahoo boys and kidnappers during a raid in the area.
+THE operatives of the Nnewi Vigilance Service in Anambra State have arrested 30 suspected Yahoo boys and kidnappers during a raid in the area.

 The raid also led to the arrest of some young girls allegedly being exploited by the hoodlums, while some charms, mobile phones and dozens of SIM cards were recovered from the suspects.